 Disclaimer: We availed generous press discounts for the cruise portion of our trip from Haimark Travel.

-Update: As of April 2016, Haimark Travel has declared bankruptcy and terminated all operations.
-The Irrawaddy Explorer is now being marketed by Ayravata Cruises.
+Update: The Irrawaddy Explorer is now being marketed by Ayravata Cruises.